qualisys/paf-documentation/README.md

 #### Compound
 This analysis combines several other analyses into consecutive steps.
 By default subsequent analysis is started after previous one has finished unless **Do not wait for Visual3D** or **Do not wait for Application** property is set.
 It has the following properties:
 - **Compound**: Required.
 An array of analysis steps.
-- **Display name**: Optional.
-If provided, this is the name displayed in QTM.
-If omitted, the name of the Analysis/Compound will be used ("Analysis and Export" in the example below).
 - **Prerequisites**: Optional.
 See above.

 ```